kares/jewelruby/_posts/2015-09-08-an-obvious-java-dispatch.md

 Turns out Java method matching wasn't 100% deterministic with ambiguous overloaded methods in general (not just those ending with a proc) and depended on JVM's reflected method order, thus expect a lot of [confusing][8] "warnings" to be ironed out.
-It's also why the change is not considered breaking for 1.7.x stable.
+It's also why the change is not considered breaking for JRuby **1.7**.

 [1]: https://github.com/jruby/jruby/wiki/CallingJavaFromJRuby
 [2]: https://www.elastic.co/products/logstash